 In any case, even though we cannot make detailed cross country comparisons at this stage, the economic mechanisms revealed by the analysis of the French historical experience certainly apply to other countries as well.
 In particular, the r>g logic applies everywhere, and has important implications.
-For instance, it implies that in countries with very large economic
+For instance, it implies that in countries with very large economic and/or demographic growth rates, such as China or India, inheritance flows must be a

-2 Here we simply report raw wealth shares from the 2007 Survey of consumer finances (see Kennickell (2009, Table 4)), with no correction whatsoever.
+&lt;sup>2 Here we simply report raw wealth shares from the 2007 Survey of consumer finances (see Kennickell (2009, Table 4)), with no correction whatsoever.
 Kennickell also compares the top wealth levels reported in the SCF with other sources (such as Forbes 500 rankings), and finds that the SCF understates top wealth shares.

-See Piketty, Postel-Vinay and Rosenthal (2006).
+&lt;sup>3 See Piketty, Postel-Vinay and Rosenthal (2006).

-4 See e.g. Atkinson (1983, p.176, table 7.4) for U.K. top wealth shares broken down by age groups.
+See e.g. Atkinson (1983, p.176, table 7.4) for U.K. top wealth shares broken down by age groups.